 The pineal gland's entire purpose is still not completely understood and is a research work-in-progress.

-In the realm of metaphysics, the gland is held in high status as being a center of psychic ability (almost universally dismissed by the scientific community).
+In metaphysics, the gland is held in high status as a center of psychic ability (almost universally dismissed by the scientific community).

 Scientists agree that the gland is the manufacturer of melatonin.

 However, there is universal agreement on the importance of the pineal gland.
 You will be well-served to maintain its functioning at the highest level possible.